tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ### Scenario 8

-Given a transaction for a bank account, when the user added aa description, then this description is printed out with the account movements.
+Given a transaction for a bank account, when the user added as description, then this description is printed out with the account movements.

 ### Scenario 9